federicamilinanni/SBtabVFGEN/README.md

 ## Final Remarks on LIBSBML

-The libSBML R bindings are not documented and there is some guesswork involved here.
-The code in the repository is not yet tested very thoroughly, so some what cryptic errors may occur.
+The libSBML R bindings are not documented yet and there is some guesswork involved (on our side).
+The code in the repository is not yet tested very thoroughly, so somewhat cryptic errors may occur.
 Most recently we have used the `.tsv` form of sbml, not direct `.ods` input.
+Content such as comments, colors, may make the parsing more difficult.
+TSV files don't have such _extra_ content, so they have been more easy to process.

 [Here](libsbml.md) is a small (incomplete) list of libsbml functions in R (that we used).